‘A wonderful, recreation-focused project’

 “We have a lot of people who come from the township, Cresson Borough, the Lilly area—a lot of people who enjoy walking this area,” he said.
 “We’ve already heard from many people who like being able to walk through the woods there.
 Cyclists are excited, and we’ve also had people mention it will be nice for cross-country skiing.
 We believe this will be good for the area and good for local businesses, too.”

-CFA Donor and Development Services Officer Katrina Perkosky said the Foundation, which awarded the project $3,500 in funding through its annual Spring Grant round, is proud to support trail-building as a driver of community and economic development.
+CFA Director of Donor Services Katrina Perkosky said the Foundation, which awarded the project $3,500 in funding through its annual Spring Grant round, is proud to support trail-building as a driver of community and economic development.
 UPMC also provided a $1,500 grant toward the project.

 “Outdoor recreation is one of our region’s greatest assets, and CFA is honored to help support trail development across the area,” she said.
 “This year especially, local trail use has increased, and we’ve seen just how vital outdoor recreation opportunities are to our communities.”